UCLALibrary/BuildUCLA/docs/index.md

 BuildUCLA is a software development incubator based in the UCLA Library.
 It brings together tech-savvy students from across campus and team leaders from the library to build projects that will benefit library users and the entire UCLA community.

 ## Projects
-### Projects we want to do this year & the skills needed -- on-the-job learning is encouraged:
+### Projects in progress this year:

 1. **Mobile:** Improving the Library's iOS smartphone app, or working on a platform-independent phone app based on React Native.
-1. **Web:** Continuing work on <a href="http://ec2-54-173-153-28.compute-1.amazonaws.com:8000/#/">Community Cataloging (CCing)</a>, a project that combines crowdsourcing tech + optical character recognition + auto-translation to help the library catalog foreign-language books (<a href="https://docs.google.com/presentation/d/1pGWDBy5ff5xHdb0Ys462BXRf0IjP2zNrlt4sBfYiAvw/edit?usp=sharing">slides</a>).
+1. **<a href="https://docs.library.ucla.edu/display/BUILD/CrowdTagging">CrowdTagging:</a>** Formerly <a href="http://ec2-54-173-153-28.compute-1.amazonaws.com:8000/#/">Community Cataloging (CCing)</a>, a project to build a crowdsourcing interface using Node.js, AngularJS and Amazon Firebase to help the library catalog foreign-language books (<a href="https://docs.google.com/presentation/d/1pGWDBy5ff5xHdb0Ys462BXRf0IjP2zNrlt4sBfYiAvw/edit?usp=sharing">slides</a>).
+1. **Annotated Books + Machine Learning:** Project to use deep-learning and other ML approaches to detect and automatically classify handwritten annotations in historical printed books, focusing on the UCLA Clark Library's <a href="https://calisphere.org/collections/26771/">Early Modern Annotated Books collection</a>.
+1. **<a href="https://github.com/UCLALibrary/ImageCollectionNavigator">Image Collection Navigator:</a>** Building an experimental interactive viewer for historical photos of UCLA from the University Archives, to be used in the Centennial Campaign celebrations
-1. **Collections Lab:** Working with UCLA digital library collections of historical photographs, news videos, maps, sound recordings and texts (sample collections <a href="https://collectionslab.github.io/collections/">here</a>):
+1. **Suggestions welcome:** We're open to other project ideas, especially those that involve working with UCLA digital library. collections of historical photographs, news videos, maps, sound recordings and texts (sample collections <a href="https://collectionslab.github.io/collections/">here</a>, ideas for experimental visualizations <a href="https://collectionslab.github.io/experiments/">here</a>).
-    * Building creative exploratory visualizations (see examples on <a href="https://collectionslab.github.io/experiments/">this page</a>)
-    * Generating data mashups with external sources
-    * Training machine-learning models for enhanced search and discovery
-1. We're open to other suggestions!

 ### Past projects: